Incompetent cervix; Weak cervix; Pregnancy - insufficient cervix; Premature labor - insufficient cervix; Preterm labor - insufficient cervix

 If there is a threat of premature birth, your provider may suggest bed rest.
 However, this has not been proven to prevent loss of pregnancy, and may result in complications for the mother.

-Your provider may suggest you have a cerclage.
+Depending on the length of the cervix, your provider may suggest you have a cerclage.
 This is a surgery to treat an insufficient cervix.
 During a cerclage:

 - Your cervix will be stitched closed with a strong thread that will remain in place during the whole pregnancy.